amplify-edge/cdc-spec/README.md

 }
 ```

-## 2 Write only source
+## 2 Data Sources (write only)

+This is where data mutations are stored.

-We need to support the following sources for the write data:
+Support the following sources for the write data:

 - Genji for SQL data.
 Genji can also hold blob btw and is used where Minio is too heavy.
 - S3 for blob data like images and video.